Jenkinstown Park: Facilities

-The park was formerly part of the old Bryan-Bellew Estate.

-Flora
+Flora and fauna

-The main tree species in the park are beech, ash, oak, and Norway spruce.
+Tree species within the park include beech, ash, oak, and Norway spruce.
 Some original park trees from the 1870s survive and include a number of rare species such as the Chinese necklace poplar, Populus lasiocarpa.
-A carpet of bluebells flowering in a beech and birch woods from mid April to late May is one of the special features of the park's other flora.
+Bluebells typically flower, in the beech and birch woods in the park, from mid April to late May.

-Fauna

 The park is home to foxes, badgers, stoats, red and grey squirrels, and enclosed deer, as well as bats in the old church.
-Many species of birds – including pheasant, ravens, and the long-eared owl – inhabit the woods.
+A number of species of birds – including pheasant, ravens, and the long-eared owl – inhabit the woods.